JohnSismanoglou/Pac-Man_Game/README.md

 # Pac-Man

-A recreation of the classic arcade video game Pac-Man, made in Python using the pygame library. <br>
+A re-creation of the classic arcade video game Pac-Man, made in Python using the pygame library. <br>
 To start the game just run **main.py** from your code editor.

 # Install Dependencies